 Learners dread the annual compliance training drill.
 Whether it’s harassment-prevention training for managers, safety training for factory workers, or a review and update on endless regulations for finance and banking professionals, the annual training is an occasion for procrastination.

 Learn why microlearning is huge in compliance and safety training.

 Stop chasing learners and start seeing progress.
 Microlearning is a perfect fit for compelling compliance training.

 Learners often have to master a large number of terms, facts or rules in their compliance training.
 A continuous microlearning platform delivers that content in multiple ways, over time.
 Repeated exposure cements that information into learner’s long-term memories.

 Much annual compliance training is delivered in a single, long, comprehensive eLearning course or in-person training session.
 Learners then take a test, answering questions on a small fraction of the content.
 Then they’re done for the year.

 With continuous microlearning, they will engage with the content over and over, in small bits, throughout the year.
 They will see all of the necessary content over and over, but spread out.
 It’s engaging; each session is completely different.
+Training content they know will come up less frequently, while content they need practice with will be available more frequently through spaced repetition automating the entire process.
 And it’s effective.

 Many microlearning platforms keep tabs on what learners know and how they’re doing.
 Managers can see right away whether learners have mastered the content.
 And it’s easy to show regulatory or licensing bodies that learners have covered and mastered the information they are required to know.
 Stop counting course completions and start measuring results.